nvoynov/punch/README.md

 The Punch is a source code generator based on [Clean](https://github.com/nvoynov/clean) that is my sort of adaptation of The Clean Architecture principles.

-It was born for the purpose of boosting code architecture with Clean concepts and increasing productivity by eliminating tedious work by generating source code skeletons instead of writing it manually.
-You can look through [User Stories](UserStories.md) for basic ideas.
+It was born for the purpose of boosting code architecture with Clean concepts and increasing productivity by eliminating tedious work by generating some source code instead of writing it manually.
+You can look through [User Stories](UserStories.md) for its basic ideas.

 Punch also plays for Clean as some kind promoter and varnisher - 1) it is an example of direct utilizing Clean's architecture, and 2) it is the first user who gives feedback.
+And it's a bit tricky, but you can find some explanations of Punch code inside [Clean Readme](https://github.com/nvoynov/clean/blob/master/README.md)

 Keep code clean, and happy punching!